Today’s post comes from Eva Paleczny, A/Learning & Education Specialist with Ontario Parks.

 Despite this, I’ve seen many young children express awe and excitement when they see a bird fly by or land on a nearby window sill.
 These are new sightings for them and they are curious…but eventually, they become ordinary sightings.

 How can you tap into discovering birds with your children at home?
-How can you spark a lifelong curiosity in birds and creatures?
+How can you spark a lifelong curiosity in birds and other creatures?

 Some fun ideas you can try out: